 Of all the Disney remakes, The Jungle Book remains one of the best in this constantly evolving catalog.
-This film is filled with amazingly detailed backgrounds, combined with memorable characters and a plot that closely follows the original.
+This film is filled with amazingly detailed backgrounds, memorable characters, and a plot closely following the original.

 For those who need a little refreshment, the plot here follows a little boy named Mowgli.
-Raised by animals in the jungle, a monstrous and spiteful tiger named Shere Khan forces Mowgli to flee into the jungle, where he embarks on a journey of self-discovery, meeting many diverse and colorful characters along the way.
+Raised by animals in the jungle, a monstrous and spiteful tiger named Shere Khan forces Mowgli to flee into the jungle.
+So he embarks on a journey of self-discovery, meeting many diverse and colorful characters along the way.

 The 2016 remake of The Jungle Book, faithfully restored, is definitely worth checking out.

 The story here revolves around Simba, a young lion who can’t wait to become king.
-When tragedy strikes, his uncle Scar encourages young Leo to flee his home in Pride Rock.
-Burned into exile, Simba eventually learns to let go of his insecurities and worries, until a face from the past persuades him to return.
+But, when tragedy strikes, his uncle Scar encourages young Leo to flee his home in Pride Rock.
+Burned into exile, Simba eventually learns to let go of his insecurities and worries until a face from the past persuades him to return.